Tuesday, May 16, 2017

 "So we are always confident, knowing that while we are at home in the body we are absent from the Lord.
 For we walk by faith, not by sight.
 We are confident, yes, well pleased rather to be absent from the body and to be present with the Lord.
 Therefore we make it our aim, whether present or absent, to be well pleasing to Him.
 For we must all appear before the judgment seat of Christ, that each one may receive the things done in the body, according to what he has done, whether good or bad."
 (2 Corinthians 5:6-10)

 To walk by faith involves continually entertaining the things of God.
 Those who obey God are promised heavenly rewards.
 Those who reject Him and die in that state stand eternally condemned.
 To walk by faith requires acting against the corrupted whims of society.
 We live according to His moral precepts by grace.
-Christians need to focus on the unseen realities of this world.
-That would be God Himself and our eternal destinies.
+Christians need to focus on the unseen realities of this world, which would be God Himself and our eternal destinies.

 The bema seat was an elevated platform in which victors in athletic contests would be rewarded with crowns.
 That imagery is used here in regard to Christians receiving commendation from Christ for their service to God.
-The true nature of our ministerial work will be brought to light on that day.
+The true nature of ministerial work will be brought to light on that day.
 It will be shown for what it really is.
 Works done with selfish or impure motives will be cast aside.
-Those works will not be grounds for being given praise by God.
+Such will not be grounds for being given praise by God.

 Saturday, May 6, 2017